andre-amato/vendodrives/README.md

 Zip Code: Enter the zip code where the car is located.
 Photo Upload: Upload a photo of the car using Cloudinary.

+My Cars
+React Page for managing the cars posted by the user, including:

+View: See all cars posted by the user.
+Edit: Modify details of a posted car.
+Delete: Remove a car listing.

 **Usage**
 Viewing Messages
 Received messages are displayed on the right side (or below on mobile) with a purple border.